lvillani/chai/README.md

 ## Don't We Have Caffeine Already?

-Theine is better in a number of ways:
+Theine is better than [Caffeine](http://lightheadsw.com/caffeine/) in a number of ways:

 * The monochrome icon blends in nicely with OS X Yosemite.
 * Uses power assertions to keep your Mac awake.